Identity History Summary Checks

 - To ensure the most legible prints possible, refer to the Recording Legible Fingerprints page.
 If fingerprints are not legible, the fingerprint card will be rejected.
 This could cause delays in processing and could also result in additional fees.

-- The name on your response letter will match the name indicated on the fingerprint card.
+- The name on your response letter will match the name indicated on the fingerprint card when your application, payment, and fingerprint card are submitted via the mail.

 - If the last four digits of your social security number are needed on your response letter, then please ensure the full nine-digits or last four digits of your Social Security number are on the fingerprint card when submitting your request.